bmaupin/go-epub/CONTRIBUTING.md

 Here are some guidelines to keep in mind when contributing:

 - Please try to limit each pull request to one change, as this makes it much easier to manage; small pull requests are fine :)
-- Make sure that the tests pass, including EPUBCheck (see [README.md](README.md) for more information on EPUBCheck)
+- Please make sure that the tests pass, including EPUBCheck (see [README.md](README.md#epubcheck) for more information on EPUBCheck)
 - If you're adding new features, please add new tests to cover them
 - Please try to avoid changing the API; it would be preferable to add a new method for a new feature rather than modify an existing one